hoogi91/spreadsheets/Documentation/Index.rst

    This extension documentation is published under the `GNU General Public License v3.0 <https://www.gnu.org/licenses/gpl-3.0.de.html>`__

-Extension to add field definition and plugin to show and select information from spreadsheets.

 **TYPO3**

    The content of this document is related to TYPO3 CMS,